ππ¦ fimod β the data shaper CLI

 No new DSL.
 Write

-for,if, comprehensions, string methods β it's just Python. -
+for,if, comprehensions, and string methods using Monty's Python subset. -

 Single binary